Fabio Testi: Biography

+On 5 October 2024 he received the Nosferatu Award at Festival Internacional de Cinema Fantàstic de Catalunya in Sitges, and on 10 October he received the Tabernas de Cine Award in the 14th Almeria Western Film Festival.

 Personal life

 Testi was known to be in relationships with several actresses, including Edwige Fenech, Charlotte Rampling, Lynne Frederick, Ursula Andress and Jean Seberg.
 His longest relationship was with Spanish actress Lola Navarro, whom he began dating in the late 1970s and had three children with.
 The two married in 1984 and separated in 1996.
 As of 2013, Testi was focusing on his interest in agriculture, and owned the third largest kiwi farm in Italy.
+He considers himself Roman Catholic.